Lusito/react-use-fetch-ts/README.md

 [![Stars](https://badgen.net/github/stars/lusito/react-use-fetch-ts)](https://github.com/lusito/react-use-fetch-ts)
 [![Watchers](https://badgen.net/github/watchers/lusito/react-use-fetch-ts)](https://github.com/lusito/react-use-fetch-ts)

-A lightweight fetching hook for react, written in TypeScript.
+Lightweight fetching hooks for react, written in TypeScript.

-#### Why use this hook?
+#### Why use this hook creator?

 - Very lightweight (see the badges above for the latest size).
 - Flexible and dead simple to use.